What fate awaits the rearrested Palestinian prisoners?

 Trial proceedings could last at least a year, said Mahajneh.
 While an official indictment has not yet been presented, he said his team expects the prisoners could face an additional four to five years on their sentences based on the initial charges.

-Before breaking out from prison, four of the six prisoners had been serving life sentences, while two were being held in detention awaiting military trial.
-Those sentenced were convicted of carrying out attacks against Israeli military and civilian targets between 1996 and 2006.
+Before breaking out of the prison, four of the six prisoners had been serving life sentences, while two were being held in detention awaiting military trial.
+Those sentenced were arrested between 1996 and 2006 and had been convicted of carrying out attacks against Israeli military and civilian targets.
 Five of them are affiliated with the Palestinian Islamic Jihad group, while one is a senior member of the armed wing of Fatah, a Palestinian group that dominates the PA.

 Under international law, a prisoner of war who escapes from prison “shall be liable only to a disciplinary punishment”, meaning that no additional years should be added to their initial sentence, even if it is a repeated attempt.

-In previous incidents where Palestinian prisoners escaped from Israeli prisons and were rearrested, several faced punitive measures such as long periods in solitary confinement, but did not receive longer sentences, according to lawyers.
+In previous incidents where Palestinian prisoners escaped from Israeli prisons and were rearrested, several faced punitive measures such as long periods in solitary confinement but did not receive longer sentences, according to lawyers.

-On Saturday, a spokesman for Hamas, the Palestinian group that rules the besieged Gaza Strip, said in a televised statement it would place the six prisoners at the top of any future prisoner exchange deal with Israel.
+On Saturday, a spokesman for Hamas, the Palestinian group that governs the besieged Gaza Strip, said in a televised statement it would place the six prisoners at the top of any future prisoner exchange deal with Israel.

 Interrogation

 The four prisoners are being held at the Jalama Interrogation Facility near Haifa and, according to their lawyers, have undergone interrogation by the Israeli intelligence services and the Lahav 443 unit of the police.
-The interrogation period could last for up to 45 days, lawyers said, during which time they will remain at the Jalama facility.
+The interrogation could last for up to 45 days, lawyers said, during which time they will remain at the Jalama facility.

-The prisoners have been banned from accessing their lawyers under an order from the Israeli intelligence services effective until September 14, and which is likely to be renewed, according to Mahajneh.
+The prisoners have been banned from accessing their lawyers under an order from the Israeli intelligence services effective until September 14 and likely to be renewed, according to Mahajneh.
 Due to the ban, the lawyers have not been able to speak to the prisoners and have little information about the nature of the interrogations and potential violations being carried out against the prisoners.

-In similar high-profile cases that Israel has classified as security-related, detainees can be blocked access to a lawyer for up to 21 days.
+In similar high-profile cases that Israel has classified as security-related, detainees can be denied access to a lawyer for up to 21 days.
 The prisoners’ lawyers have submitted an appeal against the ban that will be heard in court on Monday.

-Mahajneh said that the information blackout, and the lack of restrictions on interrogators, is cause for worry.
+Mahajneh said the information blackout and the lack of restrictions on interrogators is cause for worry.
 “I think the intelligence services will do everything – all that they have and haven’t done before – to obtain information from the prisoners.”

-He said authorities are expected to be using “ugly tactics” including long interrogations that exceed 20 consecutive hours, prevention from sleep, providing them with low amounts and bad quality food, as well as physical assault and torture.
+He said authorities are expected to be using “ugly tactics” including long interrogations that exceed 20 consecutive hours, sleep deprivation, providing them with insufficient, bad quality food, as well as physical assault and torture.

 While the Israeli Supreme Court outlawed the use of torture in 1999, interrogators – particularly the intelligence services – have continued to use violence against Palestinian detainees, which courts have retroactively sanctioned.